sahahner/musicnet_abgabe/README.md

 Different hyperparameters were tested for the bidirectional recurrent neural network.

 The versions of the bidirectional recurrent neural networl are defined in the [versions-file](https://github.com/sahahner/musicnet_abgabe/blob/master/lib/versions_norm.py).
-When only interested in the results, the ipython notebook [05_3layer-LSTM-norm_train.ipynb](https://github.com/sahahner/musicnet_abgabe/blob/master/05_3layer-LSTM-norm_train.ipynb) illustrates them nicely.
+When only interested in the results, this [ipython notebook](https://github.com/sahahner/musicnet_abgabe/blob/master/05_3layer-LSTM-norm_results.ipynb) illustrates them nicely.
 In the beginning the selected version has to be chosen as named in the versions-file.

+The training can be done using this [ipyhton notebook](https://github.com/sahahner/musicnet_abgabe/blob/master/05_3layer-LSTM-norm_train.ipynb).

 ## Visualizations